KristianAntoanov/SchoolApp/README.md

 ### Live Demo

-A live demo of BMW will be available in the future.
+A live demo of SchoolApp will be available in the future.